KimMinJunDev/KimMinJunDev/README.md

 - 📫 How to reach me **supremejoon@daum.net**

-- 💼 I work as a freelance back-end developer and architect.
+- 💼 I work as a back-end developer and architect.

 <h3 align="left">😁 Connect with me:</h3>